Tree names offer a slightly different take on the many nature names parents love.

 ASPEN

 This one brings to mind skiing, not trees.
 But of course, it was an abundance of aspen trees that gave the Colorado town its name.
-Tailored, outdoorsy Aspen fits right in with our interest in nature names nowadays, a frills-free choice that’s been gaining for girls since the 1990s.
+Tailored, outdoorsy Aspen fits right in with our interest in nature names nowadays, a frills-free choice that’s been gaining for as a baby girl’s name since the 1990s, but feels like it could be unisex.
 The spelling Aspyn also appears, usually on girls’ name lists.

 HAZEL